fpcorso/data-blog/content/2022-11-28-deploying-static-site-to-digital-ocean-app-platform.md

 On the apps page, click to create your first app.
 On the first page in the setup wizard, select where your code is.
 You may need to connect your GitHub (by choosing GitHub) or clicking to edit GitHub permissions if you've connected it before with different repos.

-Once you selected a repo, you will need to select which branch to deploy from and whether to auto deploy or not.
+Once you have selected a repo, you will need to select which branch to deploy from and whether to auto deploy or not.
 For me, I keep auto deploy on for sites like this.

 ![First page of creating a new app.
 Has several options for service provider and drop downs for repo and branch.]({static}/images/digital-ocean-create-app-step-1.png)

-After clicking next, you will see a screen showing "resources" for the app which will include only the main component right now.
-However, this will normally default to a web service instead of a static site so we need to change that.
+After clicking next, you will see a screen showing "resources" for the app, which will include only the main component right now.
+However, this will normally default to a web service instead of a static site, so we need to change that.

 ![Second page of creating a new app.
 Shows our app with a randomly generated name and a single component.]({static}/images/digital-ocean-create-app-step-2.png)

 So, click on either the component name or the edit icon on the component (named `data-blog` in the screenshot).
 There are three main steps we need to take here.

-First, click edit on "Resource Type" and switch it to "Static Site".
+First, click edit on "Resource Type" and switch it to "Static Site."

 Second, click edit on "Build Phase" and enter the build command for your generator into the "Build command" textbox.
 In my case, it was `pelican content`.
-While your here, double-check the buildpack to make sure it's correct language (such as Python or JavaScript).
+While you're here, double-check the buildpack to make sure it's the correct language (such as Python or JavaScript).

 Third, click edit on "Output Directory" and enter the directory your site generator builds to.
 In my case, it was `output`.